San Diego Wrongful Termination Attorney

 At Manfred, APC, we take pride in our fight for the rights of California workers.
 San Diego wrongful termination attorney Manfred Muecke brings substantive experience helping employees statewide standing up to negligent employers and helping employees receive the compensation they are rightfully owed.
 To determine whether you have a potential claim regarding unlawful termination against your former employer, don’t hesitate to reach out to our firm today.

 No one likes to suddenly lose a job involuntarily.
 Feelings of rejection may soon give way to questions of legality.
-Did your employer break the law when discharging you?
-The answer to that question often boils down to the employer’s intent and verifying that intent through a review of evidence.
+Did your employer have a legitimate reason to let you go?
+Did you feel as if you were forced to quit or resign your job for potentially unlawful reasons?
+Or did they break the law when discharging you?
+The answer to that question often boils down to the employer’s intent as well as circumstances surrounding the termination and verifying that intent through a review of evidence.

 In a nutshell, it is usually not illegal for an employer to let you go simply because they don’t like you or they have decided to downsize the business.
 A legitimate business decision is an employer’s prerogative.